labesoft/top-projects/hanggame/README.md

 without any other player.
 How?
 Let’s find out further

 ## About the project
-The objective of our project is to implement The Hangman Game using Python.
-It doesn't require any specific modules other than random and time.
-Python loops and functions are enough to build this game here.
+The objective of this project is to recreate The Hangman Game that a user could play interactively by attempting to unmask a word one letter at a time using a limited number of attempts without being hanged by the hangman.

 ## Prerequisite
 This project requires good knowledge of Python which includes defining functions and